Lito-Frito/Lito-Frito/README.md

 ### Hi there 👋

 #### Summary
 I'm a lifelong learner who's always interested in picking up a new skill to incorporate it into what I do.
 I'm also a self-taught programmer who loves Python! :snake: sss gang.
 Here's a [Github resume](https://resume.github.io/?crc8109) to give you an overview of some of my projects.
-I've also a [blog](www.crc8109.com/)that explains in lighter detail the purpose and value of the projects I've made.
+I've also a [blog](www.crc8109.com/) that explains in lighter detail the purpose and value of the projects I've made.

 I work at a startup called The [Diversity Dashboard ](diversitydashboard.biz/) where we're creating a SaaS solution to the lack of consistent metrics tracking within DI work.
 I also work at [Outco](outco.io/) where I help seasoned or even aspiring software developers get their dream jobs.
 Feel free to [ask me](castillo.work@pm.me) about either!